-2 Prefectural Public Safety Commissions (PPSCs)
+2. Prefectural Public Safety Commissions (PPSCs)

-The PPSCs supervise the prefectural police by undertaking many administrative tasks in relation to citizens' lives to include issuing drivers' licenses, regulating traffic, awarding benefit payments to victims of crime, supervising various types of business such as antique dealing and by receiving reports from chiefs of Prefectural Police at regular meetings and other assemblies and giving guidance on the police efforts based on incidents, accidents, and disasters within the jurisdiction, organizational status, personnel management and other matters.
+The PPSCs supervise the prefectural police by undertaking many administrative tasks in relation to people's lives, including issuing driver's licenses, regulating traffic, awarding benefit payments to victims of crime, supervising various types of business, such as antique dealing, and by receiving reports from chiefs of prefectural police at regular meetings and other assemblies and giving guidance on the police efforts based on incidents, accidents and disasters within the jurisdiction, organizational status, personnel management and other matters.

-The PPSCs generally convene three or four regular meetings a month and also strive to maintain an understanding of the state of public safety and police operations through participation in Police Station Councils, discussions with relevant organizations such as the board of education and also discussions with on-site inspections of police activities.
+The PPSCs generally convene three to four regular meetings a month and also strive to maintain an understanding of the state of public safety and police operations through participation in Police Station Councils, discussions with relevant organizations, such as the board of education and also on-site inspections of police activities.
+The situation of such activities is introduced on the website.